Traneptora/AutoSwitch/README.md

 Note: If you want to contribute, feel free!
 Just send me a pull request and I'll review it before adding it.

+## Reporting Bugs ##
+You can report bugs on the bug tracker at Github.

+If your bug report is about incorrect behavior or a crash, remember to provide a link to a debug log.
+Do this by enabling debug logging in the config screen.
+Then, trigger the bug (preferably in creative mode, set "Use in Creative" to ON).
+Then send me the file .minecraft → mods → AutoSwitch → DEBUG.txt by putting it on a paste site like [https://gist.github.com/](https://gist.github.com/), [http://pastebin.com/](http://pastebin.com/), or [https://0x0.st/](https://0x0.st/).
+Remember to disable debug when you're done.

 ## Compiling ##

 First, you need to clone [ThebombzenAPI](https://github.com/thebombzen/ThebombzenAPI) to the same directory that you cloned AutoSwitch. i.e. you should see ThebombzenAPI/ and AutoSwitch/ in the same directory.